 Advance student union engagement agenda through coordination of intentional programming daytime events, weekend retention, and game room use.
 (20%)

-Partner with Assistant Director in student staff hiring and training, development, and evaluation, (20%)
+Partner with Assistant Director in student staff hiring and training, development, and evaluation (20%)

 Collaborate with team in the development and improvement of programs and services.
 (20%)